lightbend/config/HOCON.md

 ### Conventional override by system properties

-For an application's config, Java System properties _override_ settings found in the configuration file.
+For an application's config, Java system properties _override_ settings found in the configuration file.
 This supports specifying config options on the command line.